How to Stop Excel from Rounding 16-Digit Numbers (2 Methods)

 • Do not use any space between the single quotation mark and the number.

-Another way to stop Excel from rounding 16-digit numbers is to use the Text to Columns feature to turn your values into text.
+Another effective way to prevent Excel from rounding 16-digit numbers is to treat the numbers as text.
+Here’s how to do it:

 Using Text to Columns Feature to Stop Excel from Rounding 16-Digit Numbers